Dumbarton: Other industries

 With the decline of the whisky industry, Dumbarton is becoming more a commuter town for those who work in nearby Glasgow and other locations.
 The Faslane naval base is a major employer for the area.
 The Strathleven Industrial Estate near Dumbarton was once the location of several major manufacturers such as Burroughs (Adding Machines) and Westclox.
 Technology overtook these companies and they closed down with the loss of many jobs.

 The estate has also been the home of Polaroid UK since 1965.
 This was the largest Polaroid plant outside the US and at its peak it employed about 1800 people.
 Failing to recognise the impact of digital photography was its downfall and while they still have a presence in Dumbarton, fewer than 100 people are now employed there (mainly in the manufacture of sunglass lenses).
 The generator supplier Aggreko plc has had a facility in the town since the 1970s, in 2012 it opened a new, larger facility at the former J&B plant.

+Dumbarton is currently home to BBC Scotlands Studio.
+However, in 2025 BBC Scotland said it planned to close Dumbarton Studios when its lease for the facility ends in September 2026.